Oct 31, 2023

 The legend goes that Lord Ram and his army of monkeys built this bridge to rescue his wife, Sita, from the clutches of the demon king Ravana.

-Interestingly, a floating stone at Rameshwaram is said to be a part of the Ram Setu.
+Interestingly, a floating stone of Ram Setu at Rameshwaram is said to be a part of the Ram Setu.
 Legend has it that when Lord Ram was building the bridge, one of the stones became loose and started floating.
 When Ram tried to catch hold of it, the stone slipped from his hands and floated away.

 The floating stone is now on display at the Ramanathaswamy Temple in Rameshwaram.
 It is considered a sacred relic by devotees of Lord Ram and is worshipped as a part of the temple's daily rituals.